UPPMAX/UPPMAX-documentation/docs/software/matlab.md

 ## Running MATLAB

+!!! warning

+    - It is possible to start Matlab on the Login node.
+    - This can be a way to work if you

+        - work with just light analysis
+        - just use Matlab to start batch jobs from the graphical user interface.
+    - Then you should start matlab with just ONE thread

+    ```console
+    matlab -singleCompThread &
+    ```

 ### Graphical user interface

-To start MATLAB with its usual graphical interface, start it with:
+To start MATLAB with its usual graphical interface (GUI), start it with:

 ```console
 matlab